Who Is Hillary Clinton?

 In July 2018, a New York Post columnist speculated that Clinton was planning to run for president again in 2020, based on the "urgency" of her emails to political supporters and the ongoing fundraising efforts of her super PACs.
 The rumor was enough to draw Fox News' Fox and Friends away from covering the rescue of a soccer team trapped in a flooded cave in Thailand to address the issue.

-Clinton ultimately declined to seek the 2020 nomination, though she remained in the periphery of the campaigning, drawing the ire of Tulsi Gabbard in October 2019 for calling the Hawaii congresswoman the "favorite of the Russians."
-Around that time, the subject of Clinton's emails returned to the news once again with the release of a State Department report that found "no persuasive evidence of systemic, deliberate mishandling of classified information."
+Clinton ultimately declined to seek the 2020 nomination, though she remained in the periphery of the campaigning, drawing the ire of Tulsi Gabbard in October 2019 for calling the Hawaii congresswoman the "favorite of the Russians" (Gabbard later filed a $50 million defamation lawsuit).
+Around that time, the subject of Clinton's emails resurfaced with the release of a State Department report that found "no persuasive evidence of systemic, deliberate mishandling of classified information."

-Among the many books Clinton has penned, some of her more notable ones include: It Takes a Village: And Other Lessons Children Teach Us (1996), Living History (2003), Hard Choices (2014), and What Happened (2017).
+Among the many books Clinton has penned, some of her more notable ones include: It Takes a Village: And Other Lessons Children Teach Us (1996), Living History (2003) and Hard Choices (2014).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!